Leopard 2: Protection

-The turret and hull sides of the Leopard 2A7+ are fitted with additional armor modules.
+The turret and hull sides of the Leopard 2A7+ are fitted with additional armour modules.

-The Leopard 2SG is fitted with AMAP composite armor.
+The Leopard 2SG is fitted with AMAP composite armour.

 The Leopard 2 uses spaced multilayer armour throughout the design.
 The armour consists of a combination of steel plates of different hardness, elastic materials, and other non-metallic materials.
 Steel plates with high hardness and high ductility are used.
 The armour is a result of extensive research about the formation and penetration mechanism of shaped charge jets.
 The Leopard 2's armour might be based on the British Burlington armour, which had already been demonstrated to West Germany in 1970.

 Later, in the mid-1970s, full details about Burlington were handed over to the West German government.
 The frontal arc of the Leopard 2's armour is designed to withstand large caliber kinetic energy penetrators and shaped charge projectiles.
 During the 1980s, it was estimated that the Leopard 2's front would resist 125 mm armour-piercing fin-stabilized discarding sabot (APFSDS) rounds fired from a distance of 1500 m.

 The Leopard 2A4's armour has a maximum physical thickness of 800 mm based on unofficial measurements and estimates made by former conscripts and professional soldiers of the German army.
 On the Leopard 2A5 and subsequent models, the thickness is increased by the wedge-shaped armour module to 1500 mm.

 The side and the rear of the tank protect against heavy machine guns, medium caliber rounds, and older types of tank ammunition.
 The side of the hull is covered by armour skirts to increase protection against projectiles and rocket-propelled grenades (RPGs).
 The frontal third of the hull sides is covered by heavy ballistic skirts, while the rest of the hull sides is covered by steel-reinforced rubber skirts.
 For increased protection against mines, the sides of the hull floor are sloped by 45° and the floor is reinforced with corrugations.